Katsuya Susaki: Career

 After the war, Susaki joined Shintoho in 1947, initially working as an assistant director.
 His screenwriting debut was the Daiei film Tomorrow is Sunday (1952).
-He left Shintoho in 1953, and signed a screenwriting contract with Daiei, before joining Toho in 1955.
+He left Shintoho in 1953 and signed a screenwriting contract with Daiei before joining Toho in 1955.
 He worked on many war films at Toho, including Ningen Gyorai Kaiten (1955), Submarine I-57 Will Not Surrender (1959), Attack Squadron!
 (1963), and the American-Japanese co-production None but the Brave (1965).
 He later became a freelancer in 1969.
-He later received the 16th Scenario Achievement Award from the Japan Scenario Writers Association, and later wrote books about his experiences during World War II.
+He received the 16th Scenario Achievement Award from the Japan Scenario Writers Association, and later wrote books about his experiences during World War II.

 Death

 He died on January 9, 2015, at Machida, Tokyo.
 Susaki was reported to have been aged 93 at the time of his death.
 His funeral was held for close relatives, with the chief mourner being his eldest son Seishi.